ArtifexSoftware/MuPDF.NET/docs/classes/page.rst

       pair: overlay; ShowPdfPage
       pair: rotate; ShowPdfPage

-   .. method:: ShowPdfPage(Rect rect, MuPDFDocument docsrc, int pno=0, bool keepProportion=true, bool overlay=true, int oc=0, int rotate=0, Rect clip=null)
+   .. method:: ShowPdfPage(Rect rect, Document docsrc, int pno=0, bool keepProportion=true, bool overlay=true, int oc=0, int rotate=0, Rect clip=null)

       PDF only: Display a page of another PDF as a **vector image** (otherwise similar to :meth:`Page.InsertImage`).
 This is a multi-purpose method.
 For example, you can use it to